sonicavionics/4in/README.md

-Repo for the files for the dingboard
+Repo for the files for the 4 inch avionics